-Please contact DHS for a confidential consultation with attorney Dougherty or Hanneman or Snedaker.
+Please contact DHP for a confidential consultation with attorney Dougherty or Hanneman or Piccin.
 Each is an Ohio State Bar Association Certified Specialist in Family Relations Law.
 They are three of only 115 attorneys in Ohio who have earned this designation as of January 1, 2013.
 Less than one-half (1/2) of one (1) percent of all family relations attorneys registered in Ohio has achieved this status!

 - next to Bravo!
 Cucina Italiana Restaurant,

 - on the north side of Hayden Road, and

 - east of Riverside Drive (State Route 33).

 Then turn onto Donnylane Boulevard from Hayden Road.
 Then turn right into the parking lot behind the building.
 The main entrance is at the rear of the building.